Tue Jun 26 2018

-It threatened the whole model, and the industry itself was slow to capitalise on its most important aspect – its potential as a new method of accepting payments.
-That’s a crucial lesson for small business innovation too.
+It threatened the whole model, and the industry itself was slow to capitalise on its potential as a new method of accepting payments.
+That’s a crucial lesson for other businesses too, across all sectors.

 That means having an ear for how your customers are experiencing your product or market.
 There’s a good chance there’ll be a strong digital hook.
-That might mean you need to tie together several channels, making sure customers have the same, great experience no matter what device they’re using, what channel they’re on or how many different channels and devices they use in one buying journey.
+That might mean tying together several channels, making sure customers have the same great experience no matter what device they’re using, what channel they’re on or how many different channels and devices they use in one buying journey.

-For businesses, it’s the same.
+For retail and food and drink businesses, it’s the same.
 By surrounding yourself with like-minded, inspirational people, you’re set to always innovate and never stand still.
-Business coaches, mentors, influencers and expert external resources could all be incredibly valuable to the future of your business.

 The music business has realised how important the experience is to fans, so it's taking the music to the people.
-That’s something that small businesses can do, too.
+That’s something that businesses in other sectors can do, too.

 Long gone are the days of aspiring musicians and pop stars being able to see what’s popular and replicating it.
 Now, it’s all about finding a niche where no one else is, and understanding that you have to be the whole package, not just a great talent.

-For businesses, it means thinking outside of the traditional website or high-street store environments.
-That could mean having a pop-up shop, diversifying into festivals, or taking the checkout to the customer with a mobile payment option.
-Whatever the direction taken, the focus should be on giving the customer an overall better experience, from first contact to payment, to customer services, returns and rewards for loyalty.
+For businesses, that means thinking outside of the traditional website or high street store environments.
+Maybe trying a pop-up shop, diversifying into festivals, collaborating with another brand or simply taking the checkout to the customer with an mPOS option.

 “Being able to go up to a customer who’s ready to pay and allow them to do so on a tablet or a mobile terminal can make the whole experience much nicer,” says Jo Simpson, Barclaycard’s Strategic New Business Manager.

-The music biz has excelled in communicating with – and selling to – its consumers by building engaged communities of fans.
-It’s a great way of maximising spend per head, and Stuart suggests small businesses do the same.
+The music business has excelled in communicating with and selling to its consumers by building engaged communities of fans.
+It’s a great way of maximising spend per head.

 That message is backed up by Nick Stacey, Director of Corporate Customer Solutions at Barclaycard.